In this guide we’ll take a look at the best compost bins for the UK market.

 A compost bin is a must have tool for the serious gardener as it converts your waste into a nutrient rich soil improver for your garden.
 Using a compost bin saves waste going to landfill and saves you money on buying compost, soil improvers and chemical fertilizers for your garden.
 In addition, a compost bin provides a place to put garden waste such as grass cuttings and weeds.
 This saves you the trouble of disposing of them.
 What’s not to love?

 Making your own compost is simple and easy to do as long as you follow a few simple guidelines.
-With the right compost bin, you could be using nutrient rich compost in your garden in 6 months’ time and never have to buy compost from the garden centre again.
+With the best compost bin for your garden, you could be using nutrient rich compost in 6 months’ time and never have to buy compost from the garden centre again.

 I’ve tested a range of products on the market to help you choose the best compost bin for your garden.